A path may refer to any of the following:

 A network path is a path to a share.
 In the example below, "help" is the share on the "hope" computer.

-The following example shows the path (URL) to this web page on the Internet.
+The following example shows the Internet path or URL (Uniform Resource Locator) to this web page on the Internet.

 How do I display the current path?